5 Ways to Reveal Your Biggest Creative Business Strengths

 Being aware of your strengths can help you shape your business around your strongest skills, where you really bring your magic and that's why I am big believer in working on your strengths rather than your weaknesses.

 Generally speaking in school reports and later, work reviews we're be told to work on our weaknesses.
 This is something I always found so frustrating.
 If I'm not practically talented in a specific area, what's the point in working on it to become average at it?
 I'd rather hone strengths, don't you agree?

-Now, when you're a one woman/ man band running a business you do go through a stage where you have to do everything from accounting to designing to making all of your products to marketing.
-But as you learn where your talents lie in these areas you can start to outsource the bits where you struggle, so that you can focus on the bits where you bring your own individual magic to your business.
+Now, when you're a one woman/ man band running a business you do go through a stage where you have to do everything from accounting to designing and marketing.
+But as you learn where your talents lay in these areas you can start to outsource the bits where you struggle, so that you can focus on the bits where you bring your own individual magic to your business.